Scripted actions

 If you are a member of the opensafely GitHub organisation🔗

-• If you are using macOS:
+- If you are using Windows, then the

-• The opensafely command line software will now automatically use the OpenSAFELY Stata license
+command line software will now automatically use the OpenSAFELY Stata license

 All other external users🔗